Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 #### 1.1 Parameters set-up

 **1.** Run Crispy software and you can see the interface as follows.
-On the right panel, there are four folded panels.
+There are four folded panels on the right side.
 In **General Setup**, you can choose the metal element that you want to calculate.
 In our first tutorial, we are going to calculate K pre-edge XANES for Mn(II) compound.
 So in **Elment and Symmetry** we click on **Mn**.

 ![]({{ site.url }}/img/tutorial/crop_1.png)

 **2.** Then we can choose the oxidation state and symmetry.
-So far only octahedral (**Oh**) and elongated octahedral (**D4h**) are available.
+So far only octahedral (**Oh**) and elongated octahedral (**D4h**) are available in Crispy.
 In the future work, we are going to implement more symmetry choices.
 In the **Experiment and Edge** set-up, we keep XAS and K-edge choice.

 ![]({{ site.url }}/img/tutorial/crop_3.png)

 **3.** Above are the basic parameters.
 Now we switch to the second parameter panel **States and Spectrum Parameters**, we keep the default values.
 It's worth noting that Quanty doesn't give correct absolute **absorption energy**.
 What we are interested are the spectral features and the relative absorption energies, so that one should calibrate/shift the absorption energy in respect to experiment measurements.
-If more fined spectra data is needed, increase the **Number of Points**.
+If more precised spectra data is needed, increase the **Number of Points**.
 The **Gamma FWHM** is the life-time broadening.

 ![]({{ site.url }}/img/tutorial/crop_5.png)